 When the sun goes down, Saigon becomes irresistible with its energy and tons of people who are finding their way through the city.
 As a Saigon insider, my articles will list some of the activities for your wonderful night in Saigon.
 Even though rooftops and bars are here for you to have some drinks and make some new friends, those activities sound like very Westernized.
 In this article, forgive me when I skip all of the Western-like activities and jump to only-the-local ones.
-Below are the top 9 local things to do in Saigon at night.
+Below are the top 9 local things to do in Ho Chi Minh city at night.

 If you haven’t heard of 30 cent beers, this is the place you can try.
 Order Saigon Special beer and have some fun with your group of friends might be an interesting idea.
 The streets in this area are also full of street food vendors.
 It’s easy for you to find the fry squids hanging down on the charcoal fire with bottled chili sauce, the egg balut Hot Vit Lon or the fried corn Bap Xao which is very popular in the local street food.
 Having a beer watching people passing by in front of your eyes, immersing yourself in this non-stop Saigon city and respecting for all the differences you’ve seen on the way you travel to finish your day.
 One more thing, there are plenty of restaurants that offer late-night bites that are so hard to pass on.